krisarmstrong/seed/docs/internal/COMPLIANCE_MAPPINGS.md

 ---

-## Summary: Why LuminetIQ Genuinely Maps to Compliance
+## Summary: Why The Seed Genuinely Maps to Compliance

 ### This is NOT Marketing Hype

-LuminetIQ provides **real, auditable capabilities** that directly address compliance requirements:
+The Seed provides **real, auditable capabilities** that directly address compliance requirements:

 **What We DON'T Claim:**

-- ❌ "LuminetIQ makes you compliant" - Compliance requires process + tools
+- ❌ "The Seed makes you compliant" - Compliance requires process + tools
 - ❌ "Automatic compliance" - Still requires configuration and policy
 - ❌ "Replaces all security tools" - Complements existing security stack